 Right.

-Then it turned out none of it's none of it's bearing up, none of it's holding water right now.
+Then it turned out none of it's bearing up.

-Uh, and so they're floundering around.
+And so they're floundering around.

-These are people who despise Trump, uh who thought they had a duty to block him from becoming president.
+These are people who despise Trump, who thought they had a duty to block him from becoming president.

-Uh and that's pretty scary.
+And that's pretty scary.

 All right.

-And then it raises the questions do you go back and do you do a real investigation into Hillary?
+And then it raises the questions, do you go back and do you do a real investigation into Hillary?

-And then we know that there was collusion with Russia, and that's the Hillary Clinton DNC bought and paid for dossier that was designed to full of Russian lies, designed to influence the American people.
+And then we know that there was collusion with Russia, and that's the Hillary Clinton DNC bought and paid for dossier that was designed to, full of Russian lies, designed to influence the American people.

-And there was a a series of of instances of bribery and kickbacks and extortion and money laundering that Mueller and other people knew about, but they still allowed, you know, Russia to get a foothold in the Iranium market in this country.
+And then what do you do about Uranium One when none of that made sense and there was a series of instances of bribery and kickbacks and extortion and money laundering that Mueller and other people knew about, but they still allowed Russia to get a foothold in the Iranian market in this country?

 Do we go forward with these things?